pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 for open_window_.
 Any decent library will have API documentation, and
 `example code <https://arcade.academy/examples/index.html>`_
-to learn how to use the library.
+to show how to use the library.

 .. _Arcade API: http://arcade.academy/quick_index.html